plogs/jsgoti/content/posts/acknowledgment.md

 acknowledging "public consciousness of Native sovereignty and cultural rights"?

-Native American nations today are indigenous to North America in the First Nations use of "indigenous."
-Undoubtedly some of these Native American nations displaced _other_ Indigenous nations, even before European colonization. [^displaced] [^warfare]
+Native American nations today are "indigenous" to North America as First Nations.
+Undoubtedly some of these First Nations displaced _other_ Indigenous nations, even before European colonization. [^displaced] [^warfare]

 So mostly it seems, we're [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
-Our culture is better.
+We're saying our culture is better.

-Our culture is better because we self-shame ourselves with land acknowledgments.
-Which is to say, we acknowledge our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a _prior_ prior tribe or nation; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately came from Africa. [^c1] [^c2]
+Our culture is better as evidenced by land acknowledgment grovelling.
+We acknowledge our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a _prior_ prior tribe or nation; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately came from Africa. [^c1] [^c2]